Nipunika-98/smart-parking-system/dashboard/README.md

 The dashboard reads and manages parking-system data through Firebase.
 Confirm that the Firebase configuration in the application matches the project used by the mobile app and simulation.

-Do not add private service-account credentials, passwords, or other secrets to this repository.

 ## Troubleshooting

 If dependencies or generated files cause issues, run: